 Yes.
 Afghan visas may be obtained at any Afghan Embassy or Consulate worldwide.
 The Presidential Directive instructs the Ministry of Foreign Affairs to establish procedures to expedite issuing multi-entry one year visas.
-At present, the Afghan government does not require the personal appearance of an applicant, provided that the individual presenting the visa application has a letter of authorization and the application needs to be notarized by the applicant.
+At present, the Afghan government does not require the personal appearance of an applicant, provided that the individual presenting the visa application has a letter of authorization.